 The Average Is Not Everyone!

-Of course, as with any myth, scientific fact, or study, it all comes down to the person.
+Of course, as with any myth, scientific fact, or study, it all comes down to the individual.
 Plenty of men live a vegetarian lifestyle, and plenty of women would choose steak over a salad any day of the week.

 Keep in mind that mass studies speak for groups as a whole, not for individuals.